puppetlabs/trapperkeeper/README.md

 * Listen for a shutdown signal to the process, and initiate shutdown of the application if one is received (via CTRL-C or TERM signal)
-* Allow other services to register their own shutdown hooks, which will be called the correct order during normal shutdown
+* Allow other services to register their own shutdown hooks, which will be called in the correct order during normal shutdown (i.e., the shutdown hook for any given service is guaranteed to be called *before* the shutdown hook for any of the services that it depends on)
 * Provide functions that can be used by other services to initiate a shutdown (either because of a normal application termination condition, or in the event of a fatal error)